Nottoway Plantation – Why You Should NOT Tour This Plantation

 John Hampden Randolph’s wife sold the property to Désiré Pierre Landry and his father-in-law, Jean Baptiste Dugas, in 1889.
 That was six years after his death, for $50,000.
 She divided the money equally among her nine children and herself.
 She, too, didn’t survive for long and died in 1904 in Baton Rouge.

-The property went through several other owners until Paul Ramsay (1936-2014) of Sydney, Australia, bought it in 1985.
-An Australian health care billionaire, Ramsay bought it because he loved the place after staying on the property while on business in Louisiana.
+The property underwent several changes of ownership until Paul Ramsay (1936-2014) of Sydney, Australia, purchased it in 1985.
+An Australian health care billionaire, Ramsay, bought it because he loved the place after staying on the property while on business in Louisiana.
 After purchasing the plantation in 1985 for $4.5 million, Ramsay spent about $15 million renovating it.
-Nottoway became open to the public in July of 1980 as a resort.
+Nottoway became open to the public in July 1980 as a resort.
 Paul Ramsay continued to own Nottoway until he died in 2014.

 The Rebranding Of Nottoway Plantation

 Under Ramsay’s tenure, Nottoway became a resort destination in 1980.
-It continues to be branded as a resort.
+It remains branded as a resort.
 The new name, stripped of any association with plantations, is “Nottoway Resort.”

 The resort’s website states: Nottoway Resort – Home of the South’s Largest Antebellum Mansion.